About the Facility

 - Ballroom dancing volunteer

-- Golf Day
+- Annual Golf Day

-- International Day of Persons with disabilities
+- International Day of Persons with Disabilities

-- Seating clinics
+- Wheelchair Seating Clinics

-- Stroke awareness
+- Stroke Awareness programmes

 For Staff, we support the following annual initiatives:

-- Nurses Day
+- International Nurses Day

-- Social workers day
+- Social Workers Day

 - International Day of Speech Therapist